opulencephp/Opulence/application/rdev/models/orm/README.md

 6. [Automatic Caching](#automatic-caching)

 ## Introduction
-**RDev** utilizes the *repository pattern* to encapsulate data retrieval from storage.  *Repositories* have *DataMappers* which actually interact directly with storage, eg cache and/or a relational database.
+**RDev** utilizes the *repository pattern* to encapsulate data retrieval from storage.  *Repositories* have *data mappers* which actually interact directly with storage, eg cache and/or a relational database.
 Repositories use *units of work*, which act as transactions across multiple repositories.
 The benefits of using units of work include:

 1. Transactions across multiple repositories can be rolled back, giving you "all or nothing" functionality
 2. Changes made to entities retrieved by repositories are automatically checked for changes and, if any are found, scheduled for updating when the unit of work is committed